In most cases, a slipped disc will eventually shrink back spontaneously. Any pain will usually ease as the disc stops pressing on the affected nerve.

 Codeine is a stronger painkiller that is often taken in combination with paracetamol.
 It is usually only prescribed when other painkillers and NSAIDs have not worked.

-Codeine can cause side effects, such as constipation (an inability to empty your bowels).
+Codeine can cause side effects such as constipation.

 Corticosteroids are a type of medication that contain hormones (powerful chemicals that have a wide range of effects on your body).
 They may be injected into your lower spine to help reduce inflammation.